 - Community-orientation: Throughout their training, students are encouraged to understand and apply knowledge of personal, community and population ‘dimensions’ of illness.
 They will acquire experience of the behavioural and social aspects of medicine in community placements in both health and social care environments.

-- Explicit development of clinical skills and competence: The 2009 edition of ‘Tomorrow’s Doctors’ specifies the core skills and competences expected of our graduates to function as newly qualified doctors.
+- Explicit development of clinical skills and competence: The 2018 edition of ‘Outcomes for Graduates’ specifies the core skills and competences expected of our graduates to function as newly qualified doctors.
 These skills are systematically taught and systematically tested.
 Incompetent students will not qualify, no matter how strong they are in theory.
 There is a strong emphasis on communication skills and encouragement to develop appropriate professional attitudes.
 We expect Keele graduates to be competent and professional practitioners.

 - Choice: There are ‘core’ parts of the curriculum which all students study in common but there are also substantial blocks of time when students are given choice about their learning—Student Selected/Elected Components occur in every year of the programme.

-Problem-based learning (PBL) is one major component of the Keele curriculum.
+Problem-based learning is one major component of the Keele curriculum.
 Students work in small groups to study written descriptions of clinical situations.
 Using a specific set of study skills, students use those scenarios to guide them towards relevant theoretical and practical learning.
-Normally, each scenario is the focus for learning for a week, with two or three tutorials (tutor in attendance) devoted to it.
+Normally, each scenario is the focus for learning for a week, with two tutorials (tutor in attendance) devoted to it.
 This process starts at entry to the medical school.
-From Year 3 onwards PBL develops into Case-based Learning where the written scenarios are augmented using discussions of patients encountered by students in their clinical placements.
+From Year 3 onwards PBL develops into case-based learning where the written scenarios are augmented using discussions of patients encountered by students in their clinical placements.

-The PBL programme is supported by a variety of methods which include: plenary lectures, seminars, laboratory practical classes, and a wide variety of placement experiences.
+The PBL programme is supported by a variety of methods which include: plenary lectures, seminars, laboratory practical classes, and a wide variety of placement experiences in primary and secondary care.
 Placements begin in Year 1 and students learn the skills needed to get the best out of placements prior to their occurrence.
 The emphasis throughout the course is firmly on student-led and self-directed learning.
 Students are expected to demonstrate knowledge and understanding in interactive group sessions.

 Each teaching hospital has a clinical skills laboratory, allowing students to develop many clinical skills in the relative safety of simulation—for example, by examining each other, or performing practical procedures on manikins.
 Those skills are then systematically tested in OSCEs (objective structured clinical examinations).